tdooner/rails-marathon-weekend/README.md

   2. **Marathon Error messages don't exist.** It's a still relatively new project, but trying to debug why certain behavior is happening in the web UI is quite difficult.
   3. **`docker pull` takes a long time**.
 The first time I try to scale onto a new mesos slave, the marathon task times out because Docker is fetching ~1 GB of images.
 I'm not sure if there is a current way to get around this.
 * Consul
-  1. In this toy architecture, *bootstrap mode* is your friend because you can reboot the singular master with impunity.
+  1. In this toy architecture, **bootstrap mode** is your friend because you can reboot the singular master with impunity.
 But in a real architecture, you probably would not want to reboot the master and thus not run in bootstrap mode.
+  2. It'd be cool if there was direct integration with Marathon (or some other framework), but maybe this doesn't make sense for the project.

 # Running For Yourself
 If you want to try this yourself, you'll have to follow (something like) the following steps: